microsoft/winapp-windows-ai/README.md

 **Instance Methods:**

-- `DescribeAsync(filePath, descriptionKind, contentFilterOptions)` - Generates description for an image
+- `DescribeAsync(filePath, descriptionKind, contentFilterOptions)` - Generates description for an image, file path must be the absolute path to the image
 - `Close()` - Closes the generator and releases resources

 #### `ImageDescriptionResult`